Factbox: The hunt for the Paris attackers

-France and Belgium are hunting suspects and would-be assailants following the Nov.
-13 attacks in Paris that killed 130 people and injured hundreds more.
+France and Belgium are trying to hunt down suspects and would-be assailants following the Nov.
+13 attacks that killed 130 people in Paris.

-Eight people, all dead, were directly involved in the attack and the total may have been 10 or higher.
-Investigations are centred on Salah Abdeslam who police think might be the eighth assailant referred to in a statement where the militant group Islamic State claimed responsibility for the attacks.
+One man is being held by police in France, one is on the run and possibly in Belgium and 10 have died, seven of them in the attacks themselves.
+Three died in a follow-up raid by French police on an apartment hideout in St. Denis, north of Paris, on Nov 18.

-Here is what we know about the attack suspects and the wider circle pursued by police as attention focuses on the Belgian government warning that there is a "serious and imminent" danger of attacks in Brussels.
+Here is what we know about the suspects as attention centres on the Belgian government warning that there is a "serious and imminent" danger of more attacks in Brussels.

 KEY EVENTS:

 Nov 13: France.
-Seven assailants dead: three at the Bataclan concert hall, three outside the Stade de France stadium and one of three gunmen involved in the cafe killings.
+Seven of the dead assailants played direct roles in the Nov.
+13 attacks: three at the Bataclan concert hall, three outside the Stade de France stadium and one in the cafe killings.
+There may have been two more people involved, one still at large and the other killed on Nov 18.

 Nov 18: France.
-Three people died and eight were arrested in a police assault on a hideout flat in St. Denis.
-One of the three is identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who also played a direct role in the Nov.
-13 cafe shootings, prosecutor Francois Molins said.
+Three people died and eight were arrested in a police assault on a flat in St. Denis.
+One of the three was identified as suspected ringleader Abdelhamid Abaaoud, a Belgian of Moroccan origin who, sources close to the case say, may also have had a direct role in the attacks.

-Nov 21 onwards: Belgium reports serious and imminent danger of Paris-style attacks, deploying soldiers on the streets of Brussels and conducting police searches for would-be attackers as suspects with links to the Paris attacks.
+Nov 21 onwards: Belgium reports serious and imminent danger of further Paris-style attacks, deploying soldiers on the streets of Brussels and conducting further police searches for would-be attackers as well a key suspect thought to still be alive, possibly in Belgium, his country of residence.

 UNACCOUNTED FOR:

 Salah Abdeslam, 26, French, born in Brussels (Sept.
 15, 1989).
-Suspected of having rented the VW Polo and Renault Clio cars used in the attacks.
-Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way in routine road checks, before his name was circulated as a suspect.
+Suspected of having rented the VW Polo and Renault Clio cars used in the attacks on the concert hall in Paris and the stadium.
+Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way in routine road checks before his name was circulated as a suspect.

 His brother, Brahim, was killed in the attack (below).
 A third brother, cleared of any involvement after briefly being detained, said Salah may have had a change of heart in Paris.